Our goal is to provide the highest quality care and compassion to each patient.

 Deaconess firmly practices its mission by offering emergency treatment to anyone in need.
 A specially trained triage nurse assesses all incoming patients when they enter the Emergency Department.
 This staff member ensures that each patient will be seen in the most efficient and timely manner for whatever their particular emergency.

 Teamwork is the key to the success rate of the Deaconess Emergency Department.
-A specially trained team consisting of board-certified emergency medical physicians, nurse practitioners, physician assistants, and highly skilled nursing staff is prepared to handle any emergency situation that arises
+A specially trained team consisting of Board Certified emergency medical physicians, nurse practitioners, physician assistants, and a highly skilled nursing staff is prepared to handle any emergency situation that arises.

 Triage is a process that helps our staff determine which patients are the sickest and need the most immediate medical attention.
 Triage is necessary so when someone with a life-threatening condition arrives, they are not kept waiting.